70% off

 Sole proprietor vs company: Can both claim business expenses?

-As a sole proprietor, it may be the case that you have both business expenses and personal expenses you can claim as deductions on your personal income tax return.
-With this in mind, it’s important to keep comprehensive, separate lists of business expenses and personal expenses.
+As a sole proprietor, you may have both business expenses and personal expenses that you can claim as deductions on your personal income tax return.
+With this in mind, it’s important to keep comprehensive, separate lists of your business and personal expenses.

 Simplifying business expenses with turnover tax